 - a.
-The Commission and affected data subjects shall be notified by the personal information controller within 72 hours upon knowledge of or reasonable belief by the personal information controller or personal information processor that a security breach requiring notification has occurred. - b.
-Notification of security breach shall be required when sensitive personal information or other information that may, under the circumstances, be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information controller or the Commission believes that such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject. - c.
+The Commission and affected data subjects shall be notified within 72 hours upon knowledge of or reasonable belief by the personal information controller or personal information processor that a security breach has occurred.
+Security breach subject of notification under this subsection shall be when sensitive personal information or other information that may, under the circumstances, be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information Commission believes that controller or the such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject. - b.
 Depending on the nature of the incident, or if there is delay or failure to notify, the Commission may investigate the circumstances surrounding the information security breach.
 Investigations may include on-site examination of systems and procedures.